 Kill sends the signal sig to the process specified by the process number in r0.
 See signal (II) for a list of signals.

-The sending and receiving processes must have the same controlling typewriter, otherwise this call is restricted to the super-user.
+The sending and receiving processes must have the same effective user ID, otherwise this call is restricted to the super-user.